Anshuman2503/src-react-tasks-list/README.md

 # `npm start`

 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
-You can change the port if the mock server is running on 3000.
+Open [http://localhost:3001](http://localhost:3001) to view it in your browser.
 The page will reload when you make changes.\
 You may also see any lint errors in the console.